basakoral/INFOMVIS2023-2024/labs/week1/lab.md

 ### The DOM

 The Document Object Model (DOM) is a programming interface for HTML, XML and SVG documents.
-It provides a hierarchical structured representation of the document (a tree) and it defines a way that the structure can be accessed from programs so that they can change the document structure, style and content.
+It provides a hierarchically structured representation of the document (a tree) and it defines a way that the structure can be accessed from programs so that they can change the document structure, style, and content.
 Or in other words, it is a model that the browser generates, when it parses the HTML document.

 The difference between HTML and DOM should be more understandable after the following interactive exercise.